AliesTaha/likeit/README.md

 ```

--The backend is connected to mongo db cloud
+- The backend is connected to mongo db cloud
--The server runs in port 8080
+- The server runs in port 8080
--The client runs in port 3000
+- The client runs in port 3000
--Make sure these are free before downloading the project
+- Make sure these are free before downloading the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).